rstusoftdev/QSR/README.md

 ## Download

 Download Now For Windows 8 or 10
-(now can run on windows 7 an 11 too for 2.9 and above)
+(now this software can run on windows 7 and 11 too for 2.9 and above)

 | File | Website |